 Working with him on articles helped to establish me as a publishing historian.
 I remember him as a kind and caring associate, mentor, and colleague.

-What do you mean when you say you “carry two traditions” in the writing of Brigham Young and the Expansion of the Mormon Faith?
-Why is it important to explain that upfront?
+What does Thomas Alexander mean when claims to “carry two traditions” in the writing of Brigham Young and the Expansion of the Mormon Faith?

-I carry a religious tradition from Jerusalem through New York, Missouri, Nauvoo (Ills), and Salt Lake City as an active and believing member of The Church of Jesus Christ of Latter-day Saints.
+I carry a religious tradition from Jerusalem through New York, Missouri, Nauvoo (Illinois), and Salt Lake City as an active and believing member of The Church of Jesus Christ of Latter-day Saints.